dla-schmidgall/dial/readme_english.md

 # The Digital Ilse Aichinger List of Literature (`dial`)

 The _Digital Ilse Aichinger List of Literature_ (`dial`) aims at bibliographically listing as many published texts as possible by Ilse Aichinger (1921-2016).
 A complete bibliography has not yet been provided.
-Holdings of various archives were searched, above all from the _Deutsches Literaturarchiv Marbach_ (`DLA`), who also funded the project with a fellowship.
-The `dial` thus comprises 1834 entries (extendible) at the moment, 642 of which are to be understood as original publications and thus as work entities.
+Holdings of various archives and catalogs were searched, above all from the _Deutsches Literaturarchiv Marbach_ (`DLA`), who also funded the project within the framework of the _Forschungsverbund MWW_ with a fellowship.
+The `dial` thus comprises 1834 entries (extendible) at the moment, 642 of which are to be understood as original publications and thus as work entities (as of March 2019).

 ## Prerequisites and how to use

-The file `dial_(#date).bib` is a text file which follows a certain syntax called `BibLatex` (see [ctan.org/pkg/BibLatex](https://ctan.org/pkg/BibLatex)).
-It can either be set with `Latex` for example into a `PDF` (see [Comprehensive TeX Archive Network](https://ctan.org/)) or imported into software which can process the format (for example [JabRef](https://www.jabref.org/) or [Zotero](https://www.zotero.org/)).
+The file `dial_[#date].bib` is a text file which follows a certain syntax called `BibLatex` (see [ctan.org/pkg/BibLatex](https://ctan.org/pkg/BibLatex)).
+It can either be set with `Latex` for example into a `PDF` (see [Comprehensive TeX Archive Network](https://ctan.org/)) or imported into software which can process the format (for example [JabRef](https://www.jabref.org/)).

 In the long-term archive of the _Austrian Academy of Sciences_ [ARCHE](https://arche.acdh.oeaw.ac.at/) the current state of the `dial` is stored (Repository ID: _dial_12450_).
 In addition, it was imported to [Wikidata](https://www.wikidata.org) ([Q54007056](https://www.wikidata.org/wiki/Q54007056)) with the corresponding vocabulary, so that the bibliogaphical data are openly accessible and changeable.